shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 ## AI's internal feedback loop tomorrow
 So when I distill the situation as far as I can, this is what remains.
 1. AI will statistically make mistakes at any given step it does.
-1. Large codebases and systems are FAR too large for these "imperfections" to be rare.
+1. Large, standard codebases and systems are FAR too complex for these "imperfections" to be rare.
 1. We must allow the AI to self-correct using a feedback loop, to minimize these.

-Any coding the AI does and doesn't have a good feedback loop - we will have to understand every small part of it and test it thoroughly.
+Any coding the AI does and which doesn't have a good feedback loop - a human will have to understand every small part of it and test it thoroughly.
-This has a "glass ceiling" of diminishing returns since even if the AI becomes far better at coding than it is today, the changes will be so large that it'll be that much more difficult for us to reason about them and test them.
+This has a "glass ceiling" of diminishing returns since even when the AI becomes far better at coding than it is today, the changes will be so large that it'll be that much more difficult for a human to reason about them and test them.

 Therefore: any coding that we want AI to do consistently, has to be backed by a strong feedback loop like this, where it has the capability to consistently move forward, and it's rare-enough that it makes significant mistakes without us knowing.
-It is also important that it'll very, very rare that unexpected and unrelated things break.
+It is also important that it'll be very, very rare that unexpected and unrelated things break.
 If you add a button and a serious security issue appears - that's not an AI workflow that backs a paradigm shift.

 So the feedback loop is sort-of a "constant" in this "movement to AI".
 A requirement that must be satistified.